→ Chronology of Updates:

 → Summary of Reactor Status: Unit 4, 18 May 2011

-On Thursday, 2 June 2011, the IAEA provided the following information on the status of nuclear safety in Japan:
+On Friday, 20 May 2011, the IAEA provided the following information on the status of nuclear safety in Japan:

-1. Fukushima Daiichi Nuclear Power Plant Status
+1. Emergency at Fukushima Daiichi Nuclear Power Plant

-Tables 1 - 4 track progress for Units 1 - 4 towards fulfilling the three basic safety functions of the IAEA safety standards: prevention of criticality, removal of decay heat and mitigation of radioactive releases.
+Tables 1 - 4 track progress made for each of Units 1 - 4 towards fulfilling the three basic safety functions of the IAEA safety standards: prevention of criticality, removal of decay heat and mitigation of radioactive releases.
 The tables replace the three-colour table that was used previously.
 The charts are cross-referenced to the Tokyo Electric Power Company (TEPCO) "Roadmap" plan to bring the nuclear reactors and the spent fuel pools at the Fukushima Daiichi plant to a stable cooling condition and to mitigate radioactive releases.